ThiagoLD02/Fuel/README.md

-A Flutter app that calculates wich fuel is best givven the price.
+A Flutter app that calculates wich fuel is best given the price.